rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 Adding the `rect()` function with `footer` gives us, not surprisngly, a rectangle.
 We set its width, height, and the `outset` argument, which ensures that the blue rectangle goes all the way to the horizontal edge of the page.
 The rectangle’s color is set with `fill: rgb("#68ACE5")` (in order to use hex values in Typst, you have to wrap them in the `rgb()` function).

-Rendering at this point, you can see out footer starting to take shape:
+Rendering at this point, you can see our footer starting to take shape:

 ![](typst-report-typst-footer.png)